 Split charters can be arranged given some time before hand.
 I do not save days for split trips.
 Private trips will always come before filling a shared charter.
 Cost is half of the trip for up to 2 people.
-I'm currently looking to fill a split trip for July 16th.
+I'm currently looking to fill a split trip for July 16th and August 1st.

 Call Capt.
 Taylor Williams at 305-923-6977 or send an email with the day or dates you are interested in.
 You can email me with the form below to get started.

 Offshore: Key West's offshore waters provide some of the best fishing in the world.
 Species such as sailfish, dolphin, tuna, wahoo, and marlin can be caught by trolling, drifting live baits, or anchoring and chumming with live pilchards.
 People come from all over the world to fish Key West's offshore waters.
 Mild temperatures and a consistent gulf stream current make it one of the best places to fish in the world.

 Reef and Wreck: Fishing with live and dead bait, at anchor or drifting for grouper, snapper, jacks, mackerel, barracuda, and sharks.
 Also, spawning fish congregate at certain times of the year on the main reef line or the bar, Key West's second slightly deeper reef.
 This can be an excellent way to target permit, mangrove and mutton snappers.
 This type of fishing provides the best opportunity to catch a variety of species.

 Shark fishing: This involves anchoring and chumming.
 The most important part of Shark fishing is current.
 If there isn't current offshore, I time shark trips to coincide with strong tides without a change in the middle of the trip.
 You don't want the tide to slack and have to wait for it to turn around and start running again.
 Types of sharks include blacktip, bull, lemon, tiger, hammerhead, and a variety of others.